 Instant Pot colcannon instructions!

-This recipe doesn’t require an Instant Pot, but if you have one, you can use it to quickly steam the kale and cauliflower to make this cauliflower colcannon.
+This colcannon recipe doesn’t require an Instant Pot, but if you have one, you can use it to quickly steam the kale and cauliflower to make this cauliflower colcannon.

 An overhead shot of an open Instant Pot filed with cauliflower florets in a streamer.